 Steps to Sustainability in Spain…

-Since Lockdown began in Mid March I have been focusing more on recyling and creating less waste.
-Being at home so much has made me realise how much rubbish I generate each day. (too much for just one person!)
+Since we started the new year I have been focusing more on recycling and creating less waste.
+Working from home has made me realise how much rubbish I generate each day. (for just one person!)

-We have all noticed that Air pollution has reduced dramatically during lockdown.
-Not only in Spain but in other major cities across the world).
-Nature has come into its own.
-Birds are more present in our towns and villages.
-Plants and trees are doing better in less contaminated environments.
+We all noticed that air pollution reduced dramatically during lockdown.
+Not only in Spain but in other major cities across the world.
+Nature came into its own.
+Birds were more present in our towns and villages.
+Plants and trees did better in less contaminated environments.

 Sustainability in Spain